vipul2802/o365hq.com/content/services/Domain Services and Active Directory Roles Migration.md

-Domain services and active directory roles migration may be necessary if you are migrating from an SBS server to a new server, or from On-Premises solution to Office 365 and you want to keep the Domain Controller in your network, but a new operating system or hardware is required.
+Domain services and active directory roles migration may be necessary if you are migrating from an SBS server to a new server, or from On-Premises solution to Microsoft 365 and you want to keep the Domain Controller in your network, but a new operating system or hardware is required.

 ### IT Partner responsibilities